Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3: Materials

-where $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the forward and inverse 2D Fourier transforms, respectively.
-The 2D autocorrelation map (inset of Figs. 3B, D) was then radially averaged to obtain the radial profile, $C(r)$, as a function of radial distance $r$ (Figs. 3B, D). $C(r)$ was used for quantification of the correlation length, ($\xi$), a measure of the characteristic domain size and short range order.
+The 2D autocorrelation map (inset of Figs. 3b, d) was then radially averaged to obtain the radial profile, $C(r)$, as a function of radial distance $r$ (Figs. 3b, d). $C(r)$ was used for quantification of the correlation length, ($\xi$), a measure of the characteristic domain size and short range order.
 Since the autocorrelation function follows exponential decay, we fit it using the standard form

 To obtain $\xi$, we converted the radial profile to a logarithmic scale and then performed linear fitting using the transformed expression to get $\xi$.